-To complete system expansion, you must run gpexpand to redistribute data tables across the newly added segments.
+During initialization, gpexpand adds and initializes new segment instances.
+To complete system expansion, you must run gpexpand to redistribute data tables across the newly added segment instances.
 Depending on the size and scale of your system, redistribution can be accomplished in a single session during low-use hours, or you can divide the process into batches over an extended period.
 Each table or partition is unavailable for read or write operations during redistribution.
 As each table is redistributed across the new segments, database performance should incrementally improve until it exceeds pre-expansion performance levels.

 You may need to run gpexpand several times to complete the expansion in large-scale systems that require multiple redistribution sessions. gpexpand can benefit from explicit table redistribution ranking; see Planning Table Redistribution.

-Users can access Greenplum Database after initialization completes and the system is back online, but they may experience performance degradation on systems that rely heavily on hash distribution of tables.
+Users can access Greenplum Database during initialization, but they may experience performance degradation on systems that rely heavily on hash distribution of tables.
 Normal operations such as ETL jobs, user queries, and reporting can continue, though users might experience slower response times.

 - To remove the expansion schema: